 Both flavonoids and EGCG are anti-oxidants and they promote health by scavenging for free radicals before they can cause damage to the body.

-Is Green Tea for Every One?
+Is Green Tea for Everyone?

-Green tea contains caffeine, although less then coffee.
+Green tea contains caffeine, although less than coffee.
 The gunpowder varieties of green tea are high in caffeine, so if you are sensitive to caffeine, be sure to select a green tea with the least amount of caffeine.
 You can also brew the tea for less time.

 There are some conditions and situations in which you would not want to drink green tea.
 The tannins found in green tea (which make it taste bitter) can decrease the absorption of certain drugs, causing them to be less effective.

-The caffeine in green tea can also cause an increase in absorption of certain drugs, causing the dose amount to be increased.
+The caffeine in green tea can also cause an increase in the absorption of certain drugs, causing the dose amount to be increased.